- To provide simple, decent, affordable homes for qualified families

 - Habitat for Humanity PEH sells homes to chosen partner families at Fair Market Value with no downpayment required and no interest charged on the mortgage.

-- Each chosen family is expected to complete 500 hours of Sweat Equity prior to moving into the house.
+- Each chosen family is expected to complete 500 Volunteer Hours prior to moving into the house.

-- Each chosen family is expected to learn, with assistance from Habitat, and to accept the responsibilities of home ownership
+- Each chosen family is expected to learn about and accept the responsibilities of home ownership, with assistance from our Habitat Affiliate

 - Chosen families volunteering in the building of their own home

-- Attending educational classes arranged for new homeowners related to budgeting, home maintenance and repairs
+- Families attending educational classes arranged for new homeowners related to budgeting, home maintenance and repairs

-- Relatives & friends can contribute up to 100 of the 500 required hours
+(Relatives & friends can contribute up to 100 of the 500 required hours of volunteer work).

-If you have any questions or need assistance with this questionnaire, you may contact Pam Ferrill at 613-962-7526 ext.
-204 or firstname.lastname@example.org.
+If you have any questions or need assistance with this questionnaire, you may contact Dawn Campbell, Family Services Manager at 613-962-7526 ext.
+203, or firstname.lastname@example.org.

 Application Process Questionnaire